-Other Certified Personnel: Certain positions require professional certification that is prescribed by the State Board of Education.
-These positions do not require a professional license issued by the Licensure Section.
-These positions are not required to complete an approved teacher education program or achieve a specified minimum score on the Praxis Examinations (formerly the National Teacher's Examination).
+Other Licensed Personnel: Certain positions require professional certification that is prescribed by the State Board of Education.
+These positions do not require an educator license issued by the Licensure Section e.g. Nurses, occupational therapists, physical therapists etc.

 Position: The category in which a public school employee is employed.
-Many positions require individuals to also be licensed.

-Principal: A person who is designated by a local board of education as the head of a school.
-To receive State funding for a principal, a school must have 100 or more students in average daily membership (ADM) and/or seven or more full-time state paid teachers (or the equivalent).
-A principal must hold a principal's license ('P,' 'AP,' or 'DP,' licensure area 00012).
+Principal: A person who is designated by the governing board of the PSU as the head of a school.
+A principal must hold a principal's license ('P,' 'AP,' or 'DP,' licensure area 00012), unless exempt by law.
 There are no provisional licenses allowed for principals.
+See Building Principal.
+See Allotment Policy Manual PRC005 for information on requirements for a LEA to be eligible for funding for a principal position.

 School: An organizational subdivision of a school system consisting of a group of students composed of one or more grade groups, organized as one unit with an assigned principal or person acting in the capacity of principal, and housed in a school plant of one or more buildings, which provides instruction of the type defined in the North Carolina Standard Course of Study.
+North Carolina public schools recognized by the State Board of Education are listed in the Educational Directory and Demographical Information Exchange (EDDIE).